Periodontics Treatment in Connecticut

 When it comes to treating gum disease, surgery can sometimes be avoided by using a less invasive gum recession treatment called PerioLase, which is used as a complement to a deep cleaning of the gums.
 This safe laser removes the bacteria which causes the infection and creates a sterile environment for rapid healing.

 Dr. Joseph Tartagni is a certified LANAP® dentist and has received extensive training and experience using the LANAP protocol.
-With no surgery required, the procedure involves less pain and less downtime.
+With no surgery required, the LANAP procedure involves less discomfort and less downtime.
 No cut.
 No sew.
 No fear!

 Contact Shoreline Dental Care for Periodontal Procedures in Connecticut